Sonic the Hedgehog (8-bit video game): Reception

 Reviewers acclaimed the 8-bit Sonic.
-Most agreed it was a polished recreation of the 16-bit game, with ACE and Mean Machines writing those who owned that version could still enjoy it.
+A number of publications described it as a polished recreation of the 16-bit game, with ACE and Mean Machines writing those who owned that version could still enjoy it.
 The game's level variety and designs, the action-packed and addictive gameplay, and sound and visual quality—thought to be on par with the original version's—were commonly highlighted.
 ACE was impressed to see the Genesis version's main features brought to the 8-bit systems intact.
 GamePro also considered its visuals "top-of-the-line" for an 8-bit game.
 Reviewers in Famicom Tsūshin said the fast-paced gameplay did not lend well to the Game Gear screen and which caused strain on their eyes.

 Reviewers criticized the relatively low difficulty and short length, although Computer and Video Games (CVG) wrote these were also problems in the original and Go! considered the game more challenging than its Genesis predecessor.
 However, most found the problems did not detract from the experience; CVG wrote that the game still offered the player plenty and was just as good as the Genesis version.

 Retrospective reviews for the game's rerelease on the Virtual Console were likewise positive.
 IGN wrote that although it was not as visually appealing, fast, or ambitious as its 16-bit predecessor, the 8-bit Sonic the Hedgehog was still a competent game in its own right, with unique level designs that managed to retain the feel of the original.
 Nintendo Life believed it was one of the best platformers for the Master System and felt it was an interesting piece in the Sonic franchise's history, and found the Game Gear version easy to recommend to those who played the 16-bit version and were looking for a new experience, and those who were just starting to play Sonic games.
 They said "It's short, but it's sweet," and that searching for Chaos Emeralds added replay value.
 GameSpy, reviewing Sonic Mega Collection Plus, felt the 8-bit Sonic and Sonic Chaos (1993) were the series' only Game Gear installments worth playing.